Local, Expert-Supported Access to the World’s Most Advanced Computing Infrastructure.

 - Extended Collaborative Support by staff experts for application development by individual research groups or wider communities.

 - Training, Education, and Outreach programs that expand participation in XSEDE-based projects, curriculum development, and training opportunities.

 - The Campus Champions program, which enables faculty and campus IT staff to work closely with XSEDE staff to support the XSEDE user community on their campus.

-- The Technology Insertion Service, which enables community members to request or recommend new technologies for inclusion in the XSEDE infrastructure and enables the XSEDE team to evaluate those technologies and incorporate them as appropriate.
+- The Technology Investigation Service, which enables community members to request or recommend new technologies for inclusion in the XSEDE infrastructure and enables the XSEDE team to evaluate those technologies and incorporate them as appropriate.